Patient's Query

 Thanks for all your advice.

 I will strictly follow them.
 With LactiFiber, my stools are softer and smoother.
 But sometimes, I get constipation.
-For example, today morning, I had a stool that was soft and easy to pass, and bowel movement was comfortable.
-But in the evening, I had constipation as I had a small piece of hard stool, and I found it difficult to pass.
-Is this a problem?
-I do not get pain when passing this hard piece of stool.
-I just wanted to know why are my stools varying?
-I underwent colonoscopy during my lasers surgery, and my intestine was normal structurally.
+For example, this morning, I had a stool that was soft and easy to pass, and my bowel movement was comfortable.
+But in the evening, I had constipation as I had a small piece of hard stool, and found it difficult to pass.

 Hello,